ProjectTemplates/haskell-simple/README.md

-# Мой шаблон для проектов на Haskell
+# Simple Haskell template for projects with *stack*